ninjaix/IXP-Manager-PeeringDB-updater/README.md

 Set Maximum Prexies
 - 150% of the PeeringDB value
 - Minimum of 100
+- We apply the same logic to
-We make an attempt to cleanup the IRR value from PEERING DB
+We make an attempt to cleanup the IRR values from PeeringDB
 - Set everything to upper case
 - Make sure it starts with AS (ARIN only allows use to use AS-Sets and AUTNUM - no RS is allowed)
 - If it looks like there are two values the first is assumed to be IPv4 AS-Set then the second is IPv6 Set (an Example of where this is wrong is Flexential)
 - Remove anything before a :: and a mainstream IRR Provider Name
+- ( we already ignore the IRR database setting in IXP-Manager)
 #### We then push the updates out
 ##### Join the cust table based on the ASN
 - Update the IPv4 AS-Set
-- Update the IPv6 AS-Set
+- Update the IPv6 AS-Set (we assume any 2nd AS-SET is IPv6.
+We ignore any subsequent potential AS-SETs at this this time)
-- Update the Corporate www address
 - Update the Name to the Network Name
+- Update the Abbreviated Name to the first 30 characters of the Network Name
-- Update the maxbgpprefixes only if the PeeringDB number is larger  ( We do have the v4 and v6 values but IXP Manager doesn't store that here.)
+- Update the maxbgpprefixes ( We do have the v4 and v6 values but IXP Manager doesn't store that here)
 ##### We Update the Registration Name in company_registration_detail
+- this is how the account is listed in our CRM and a CRM account my have multiple Networks (IXP-Manager Accounts)
 ##### In the vlaninterface update the maxbgpprefixes if it is NULL or larger than the current value

 # Suggestions
-- ASk IXP-Manager to add an editable flag field to dissalow updates for any potential corner cases (we already allow max prefix overrive on the port)
+- Ask IXP-Manager to add an editable flag field to dissalow updates for any potential corner cases (we already allow max prefix overrive on the port).
+We only have one such and that is due to their placing of more than two IRR Sets in their PeeringDB data.
-- Ask IXP-Mnanger to add a flag field showing if the network has selected "Never-Via-A-Route-Server" in PeeringDB
+- Ask IXP-Manager to add a flag field showing if a Network has selected "Never-Via-A-Route-Server" in PeeringDB.
-- Ask IXP-Manager to seperate maxbgpprefixes for both IPv4 and IPv6
+- Ask IXP-Manager to seperate maxbgpprefixes for both IPv4 and IPv6.
+This matched data provided by PeeringDB.

 # That's it for now